irvinek01/readme-generator/project-titles/Sample-1/README.md

 If you have any questions or concerns about the repo, open an issue or contact me directly at

-arvinyoung01@gmail.com.
-You can find more of my work at [irvinek01](https://github.com/irvinek01)
+email@gmail.com.
+You can find more of my work at [GitHub username](https://github.com/GitHub username)